alexeyinkin/eb-1a/1-process/README.md

 for anything happening after the interview and before the visa is issued.
 It dabbles as a euphemism for security checks which can run for months or in extreme cases even years.
-Fortunately, in my case it was just the genuine necessary processing to print the visa.
+Fortunately, in my case, it was just the genuine necessary processing to print the visa.

 # Step 12.
 After the Interview